 Conclusion

-The architecture rests on two choices.
+The architecture rests on three choices.
 Dual representation: every fraglet is both human-readable and machine-computable, always in sync.
-People can inspect and correct them; machines can compute similarity against them directly.
-And association rather than ownership: fraglets are shared artefacts that anyone can relate to, adopt, and build upon.
-A commons for structured profiles, not a personal data vault.
+Association rather than ownership: fraglets are shared artefacts that anyone can relate to, adopt, and build upon.
+And composition: jackets let users assemble personas from any combination of fraglets, switching between presentations of identity for different contexts.

 Fraglets complement existing personal context protocols.
-They fill a gap that conversational memory and preference governance do not address: making characteristics legible, portable, and matchable across services that share no platform, no model, and no memory layer.
+They fill a gap that conversational memory and preference governance do not address: giving users structured identity they choose how to present, and giving agents the context to act on it, across services that share no platform, no model, and no memory layer.